hire-us/hire-us/README.md

 * We're doing React and React Native better than most teams
 * We're not only doing React Native, but we have people with appropriate mobile backgrounds
 * We have fully automated CI/CD pipelines
-* We know how to write e2e tests that will run on all platforms (web, ios, android)
+* We know how to write e2e (ent-to-end) tests that will run on all platforms (web, ios, android)
 * We know how to do backend things with python and have 10+ years experience in it
 * We're doing monitoring.
 We have distributed tracing for microservices
 * You can see our open-sourced code here: https://github.com/tipsi